tdiprima/AgentFlowAI/langgraph-branching-agent/README.md

     - **Escalation**: For urgent or error-related issues
 - Executes the corresponding node logic
 - Returns a summary result
-- Generates a workflow visualization (`workflow_graph.png`) to help debug the branching logic
+- Generates a workflow visualization (`workflow_graph.mmd`) to help debug the branching logic

 ## 🛠️ How Does the Code Work?